Bouzomgi/blueGreen/README.md

 ### 🗑️ 3.
 Destroy Green

-If the green environment introduces a regression or fails tests, you can remove it by calling
+If the green environment introduces a regression, you can remove it by calling

 ```bash
 curl http://localhost/deployment/destroyGreen